Project 1 on Machine Learning, deadline October 6 (midnight), 2025#

 where we have defined the mean value of \(\boldsymbol{y}\) as

-Plot the resulting scores (MSE and R\(^2\)) as functions of the polynomial degree (here up to polymial degree five).
-Plot also the parameters \(\beta\) as you increase the order of the polynomial.
+Plot the resulting scores (MSE and R\(^2\)) as functions of the polynomial degree (here up to polymial degree 15).
+Plot also the parameters \(\theta\) as you increase the order of the polynomial.
 Comment your results.

 Your code has to include a scaling/centering of the data (for example by subtracting the mean value), and a split of the data in training and test data.
-For this exercise you can either write your own code or use for example the function for splitting training data provided by the library Scikit-Learn (make sure you have installed it).
+For the scaling you can either write your own code or use for example the function for splitting training data provided by the library Scikit-Learn (make sure you have installed it).
 This function is called \(train\_test\_split\).
 You should present a critical discussion of why and how you have scaled or not scaled the data.

 It is normal in essentially all Machine Learning studies to split the data in a training set and a test set (eventually also an additional validation set).
 There is no explicit recipe for how much data should be included as training data and say test data.
 An accepted rule of thumb is to use approximately \(2/3\) to \(4/5\) of the data as training data.